transcom/mymove/docs/adr/0027-pdf-generation.md

   * JavaScript
   * (as a last resort) Python 3
 * The generated PDFs should not be editable using standard software.
-Specifically, any form elements in the PDF should not be editable.
+Specifically, any form elements in the PDF should not be editable. _(It emerged later on that we might want to be able to generate PDFs containing fillable forms.)_
 * PDFs will also need to be created as a compilation of existing PDFs and images that have been uploaded as documentation.
+* Any libraries we adopt need to be actively maintained.

 In the service of identifying solutions that would satisfy these requirements (and recognizing that the combination of two specialized tools might be required), we divided the problem into two parts: